MohaElder/me/README.md

 Reviews should feature all things that I tried and wanted to comment on

 Add sorting features and tags for images

+Update: 2023/2/1

+Formatted the Readme file into a more organized matter.
+I optimized Photo page.
+It is now considerably faster than before thanks to thumbnails and this solves the bug on Photo page when viewing it on phones.

+Roadmap for future:

+Guide section